COVID-19 Updates From The Lawyer Portal

 Visit this page for FAQs relating to postgraduate law study at BPP Law School.

-Several chambers have officially postponed the start of mini pupillage placements:
+Several chambers have officially postponed/suspended their mini pupillage placements:

 - One Essex Court